Educational Alignment for Young Children

 Children and their families interact with different systems and supports on a daily basis that often do not collaborate or communicate with one another.
 A child may be enrolled in Head Start, have a sibling attending a local public elementary school, and have a mother receiving the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and all three of those programs could have different requirements and no cross-communication among them, despite serving the same family.

-Educational alignment works to align services and supports, improve communication among stakeholders, and foster collaboration to disallow duplication of services and increase quality.
+Educational alignment works to align services and supports, improve communication among stakeholders, and foster collaboration, so city leaders can prevent duplication of services and increase program quality.

-Educational Alignment for Young Children (EAYC) initiative was launched in 2013, with the generous support of the W.K.
+The Educational Alignment for Young Children (EAYC) initiative was launched in 2013, with the generous support of the W.K.
 Kellogg Foundation.
-This highly successful initiative, concluding in 2016, enabled six cities to help leaders establish best practices in aligning existing systems of early education, changing how they “do business” to promote early learning in their communities.
-More recently, new partnerships with the Bezos Family Foundation and the Foundation for Child Development enabled NLCI to establish new networks of cities committed to early learning and provide practical assistance to elected officials to improve and strengthen their capacity to “put all the pieces together at the local level.”
+This highly successful initiative, concluding in 2016, helped leaders in six cities establish best practices in aligning existing systems of early education, to change how they “do business” to promote early learning in their communities.
+More recently, new partnerships with the Bezos Family Foundation and the Foundation for Child Development enabled IYEF to establish new networks of cities committed to early learning and provide practical assistance to elected officials to improve and strengthen their capacity to put all the pieces together at the local level.

 Over the course of 2013-2016, groups of community leaders from six cities interested in improving early childhood systems participated in an intensive technical assistance program through the National League of Cities Institute for Youth, Education and Families.
 While each city has a unique system of early childhood with its own bright spots and challenges, the teams of early childhood stakeholders all shared the same vision of a community with access to a seamless system of high-quality early childhood services from birth to age 8 for all children.
 Below are stories from each community revealing just one aspect of their journey on the path to achieving this vision.